ursatile/fsnet/04-entity-framework-core.md

 * Richard Cheese & Lounge Against The Machine *(43 letters)*

 So 100 Unicode characters -- `nvarchar(100)` -- looks like a pretty good choice for our artist name column.

-Second: we haven't specified a database-level default for the `Id` column

-We also want to make sure that new artists are assigned a new `Id` when they're created.
-We're using a GUID as our primary key; EF Core will automatically generate a `Guid.NewGuid()` ID when inserting new records, and this could potentially cause problems in future, because the primary key is a **clustered index**.

-{: .highlight }

-> Back in the days of tapes and spinning disks, a clustered indexes were big deal because they controlled the physical order of records on the storage media: adding new records to the end was cheap, but inserting a new record in the middle could be really, really expensive.
-Even in these days of solid-state devices, it's [a good idea for the primary key to be a clustered index](https://dba.stackexchange.com/questions/8496/is-the-concept-of-a-clustered-index-in-a-db-design-sensical-when-using-ssds#:~:text=%22A%20clustered%20index%20determines%20the,a%20seek%20through%20the%20table.)

-Clustered indexes work best when they use increasing values -- new records have higher Ids than old records.
-If we were using an old-fashioned `int identity(1,1)`, we'd get this for free.
-With a GUID key, we need to specify that SQL should use `NEWSEQUENTIALID()` to generate the key for new records.

 There are several different ways to control the SQL schema that's generated when we apply our migration: